How to Wash Cloth Diapers

 This first wash cycle with cold water will help to remove stains and start the process of getting them clean.

-Next, add more detergent (again using the amount stated on the container) and wash the diapers a second time with hot water on a longer cycle.
+Next, add more detergent (again using the amount stated on the container) and wash the diapers a second time with hot water on the longest cycle.
 Again, the name of the cycle will vary depending on your machine, but on my machine I use the “heavy” cycle.

 Step 4: Dry the diapers